erlage/rad/README.md

 # Rad

 Rad is a frontend framework for creating fast and interactive web apps using Dart.
-It's inspired from Flutter and shares same programming paradigm.
-It has all the best bits of Flutter(StatefulWidgets, Builders) and allows you to use web technologies(HTML and CSS) in your app.
+It has all the best bits of Flutter(StatefulWidgets, Builders) and React(Hooks, Performance), and allows you to use web technologies(HTML and CSS) in your app.

 [![Rad(core)](https://github.com/erlage/rad/actions/workflows/rad_core.yml/badge.svg)](https://github.com/erlage/rad/actions/workflows/rad_core.yml)
 [![Reconciler](https://github.com/erlage/rad/actions/workflows/reconciler.yml/badge.svg)](https://github.com/erlage/rad/actions/workflows/reconciler.yml)